hans-ob1/neural_cam_ros/README.md

   - open another terminal and type "rostopic echo /obstacle" to see detected objects been published
   - edit/launch multiple cameras using multicam.launch file
   - to get a decent framerate, use a good graphic card. preferably to be GTX 950 above and run the network with cuDNN
   - i had pre-trained a set of weights to detect road obstacles for my autonomous vehicle project.
-There are only three classes for the weights i trained (person, bike and vehicle). you can download and try it our yourself from this link: https://drive.google.com/open?id=0Bzdkh7sucheCRGlRYzZhdXNUWms.
+There are only three classes for the weights i trained (person, bike and vehicle). you can download and try it our yourself from this [link](https://drive.google.com/open?id=0Bzdkh7sucheCRGlRYzZhdXNUWms).
 Do take note that is set of weights is trained with cuDNN v5, be sure to download that from nvidia website.
 Otherwise, there will be no detections!

 ##### Recommend System Requirement (Tested and Proven)
 - cmake 3.2 above